nergalex/f5-aks-kic-lab/source/class3/module4/module4.rst

 Objectives
 *******************************

-        | * For that use case, we're going to use a new cafe application with two versions of the service coffee-svc.
+- For that use case, we're going to use a new cafe application with two versions of the service coffee-svc.
-        |
-        | * The aim is to pass 80% of requests to the coffee-v1-svc and the remaining 20% to coffee-v2-svc.
+- The aim is to pass 80% of requests to the coffee-v1-svc and the remaining 20% to coffee-v2-svc.
-        |
-        | * We're going to use another field named **splits** and available in the custom resource **VirtualServer**.
+- We're going to use another field named **splits** and available in the custom resource **VirtualServer**.
-        |
-        | * The split defines a weight for an action as part of the splits configuration.
+- The split defines a weight for an action as part of the splits configuration.
-        |

 Step 1: Deploy the new application cafe-v2
 *******************************************

-Create/Edit a new file named **cafe-v2.yaml** and copy/past the manifest below.
+- Create a new file named **cafe-v2.yaml** and copy/past the manifest below.

 .. code-block:: yaml
     :linenos: